Storing files#

 Please only ever write to the folder under your own username on the persistent bucket, except if agreed beforehand with Reflective, as will be the case for some community datasets which we want to store in a more visible location.

-The environment variables SCRATCH_BUCKET and PERSISTENT_BUCKET come preloaded with your username, e.g. s3://reflective-persistent-prod/alistairduffey for AD.
+The environment variables SCRATCH_BUCKET and PERSISTENT_BUCKET come preloaded with your username, e.g. s3://reflective-persistent-prod/alistairduffey.
 This is on purpose to track file ownership and prevent overwriting of other users’ data.
-Using these environment variables rather hard coded file paths is therefore preferable for safety!
+Using these environment variables rather than hard coded file paths is therefore preferable for safety!

 Do not put ever sensitive data (e.g. passwords) on the hub!#